JahnelGroup/thymeleaf-starter/README.md

 #### How does Gradle build the Spring Boot JAR?

 If you inspect the [build.gradle](build.gradle) file you'll noticed a bunch of plugins related to Spring.
-These will effectively run a normal build process but with further processing to make them executable.
+These will effectively run a normal build process but with further processing to make the JAR executable.
 Read more about this process [Appendix E. The Executable Jar Format](https://docs.spring.io/spring-boot/docs/current/reference/html/executable-jar.html).

 The only difference in this starter is the addition of the [.ebextensions](.ebextensions) directory for Elastic Beanstalk support.
 Review the `bootJar` task definition in [build.gradle](build.gradle) for how this is accomplished.

 ![depsComposeUp.png](images/gradleBuild.png)

 ### Docker

+All of these tasks have their origins as pure docker commands but bringing them into the Gradle ecosystem allows for a more uniform experience.
+Additionally it provides a platform for more interesting task combinations in the future.

 | Command | Description |
 | --- | --- |